Al Waleed bin Talal Al Saud: Business career

-In Sept.
-1990, Citibank was undercapitalized due to real estate credit losses and exposure to Latin America debt, prompting a need for a capital reserve.
-By Nov. they were actively seeking investors.
-Based on his banking experience in the Kingdom, Al Waleed agreed in Jan.
-1991 to invest $590 million, about half his accumulated wealth, in a five-year convertible security paying 11 percent interest.
+In September 1990, Citibank was undercapitalized due to real estate credit losses and exposure to Latin America debt, prompting a need for a capital reserve.
+By November, they were actively seeking investors.
+Based on his banking experience in the Kingdom, Al Waleed agreed in January 1991 to invest $590 million, about half his accumulated wealth, in a five-year convertible security paying 11 percent interest.
 By Feb., that took his total investment in Citicorp to $797 million, or about 15 percent of the company.
 Though he had received a Federal Reserve temporary waiver to own such a large portion of the company, Al Waleed sold enough shares in 1993 to get below the 10 percent threshold.
 Still, he was the largest shareholder in the largest US financial institution at the time.
 Yet, in Alwaleed's words, "It is not a relationship, it's an alliance.
 We are there forever with them."
 Sandy Weill says of Al Waleed, "I think what he did really saved the bank."

 In 1993, Al Waleed purchased a 10 percent stake in Saks Fifth Avenue for $100 million.
 A flagship store was then opened in Riyadh.

 In 1994, Al Waleed secured a 50 percent controlling interest in Fairmont, and a 22 percent stake in the Four Seasons.
-In 1995, he bought a 42 percent stake in the Plaza Hotel.
+In 1995, he bought a 42 percent stake in the Plaza Hotel, and it was reported that he was working on a music channel for his satellite TV platform.

 Then, in 1996, he bought the George V for $185 million, and spent $120 million renovating it for a reopening in Dec 1999.
 Regarding Al Waleed's investment in the George V, Issy Sharp states, "...he created value where no one else could..."

-Also in 1994, Al Waleed bought a 24 percent stake in Euro Disney for $345 million.
+In the same year, Al Waleed purchased a 24 percent stake in Euro Disney for $345 million.

 In 1995, Kingdom Establishment for Trading and Contracting was reorganized as the Kingdom Holding Company, and Al Waleed announced construction of the Kingdom Centre, Kingdom Hospital, Kingdom School and Kingdom City.
 Also in 1995, he bought a 2.3 percent share of Mediaset after having invested earlier in the Arab Radio and Television Network, acquiring 30 percent.
-In Oct.
-1995, Al Waleed joined a consortium which paid $1.2 billion for control of Canary Wharf, with his share of the company amounting to 6 percent, costing him $66 million.
+In October 1995, Al Waleed joined a consortium which paid $1.2 billion for control of Canary Wharf, with his share of the company amounting to 6 percent, costing him $66 million.